caverac/agd-doc/tutorial.rst

 2. ``snr_thresh``: the signal-to-noise ratio threshold below which amplitude GaussPy will not fit a component.

-3. ``DATA``: the filename containing the dataset to-be-decomposed, constructed in the previous section (or any GaussPy-friendly dataset)
+3. ``FILENAME_DATA``: the filename containing the dataset to-be-decomposed, constructed in the previous section (or any GaussPy-friendly dataset)

-4. ``DATA_out``: filename to store the decomposition results from GaussPy.
+4. ``FILENAME_DATA_DECOMP``: filename to store the decomposition results from GaussPy.

 .. code-block:: python